Saturn is an iconic planet. Even in a small telescope, its beauty can inspire awe and wonder.

 Put another way, secular astronomers must believe in a remarkable coincidence—that Saturn formed its beautiful rings just before humans supposedly evolved to see them and appreciate their beauty, and the rings have lasted just long enough for us to do so.

 To deny their Creator, secular scientists must believe in a long list of remarkable coincidences and just-so stories.
-Saturn’s rings aren’t the worst example of this—secular origins models include numerous claims that are far more egregious, including some flat-out impossibilities (such as the formation of life from non-loving chemicals).
+Saturn’s rings aren’t the worst example of this—secular origins models include numerous claims that are far more egregious, including some flat-out impossibilities (such as the formation of life from non-living chemicals).

 Nevertheless, it is fascinating to see that the more we learn about the Universe, the longer this list becomes.